kavinho/zombie-walker/README.md

 # A Study Of Zombie Movements

-This repo, demonstrates an solution on zombie movements effects in a grid, and infecting creatures they bite.
+This repo, demonstrates an solution on zombie movement effects in a grid, and infecting other living creatures( :sheep: )they bite.

 ### A bit of a background

 In a  NxN matrix world.
 A zombie wakes up in a predefined location(x,y).
-Point 0 is top left.
+Point 0,0 being top left.

 This zomibe follows a predefined set of movements: "U" up, "D" down, "L" left, "R" right, to travel in the matrix world square of square.
 If it sees a creature in that squre it will infect them, and move on.
 In turn each turned creature, which is a zombie now, starts the same series of moves, to infect others.